2018 Natural Capital SymposiumMarch 19-22 | Stanford University

 To book, call (650) 493-2711, ask for in-house reservations, and mention the Natural Capital Symposium; or book online

 Reservations must be made by Monday, February 19th to access this special rate

 There are also many other lodging options in the area and within a short ride on public transportation.
 Stanford University maintains a list of other local lodging options.
 We realize that lodging in the Stanford area can be quite expensive, so we have also set up a contact list for attendees who are looking to share rooms or seek out alternative lodging options to get in touch with each other.
 Once you have registered, reach out to us by email and we’ll be happy to send you a link to the list.

 For the 2018 Natural Capital Symposium, we are pleased to announce a scholarship initiative to at least partially support the registration and travel costs for attendees from low-income countries or other circumstances where the costs of attending and/or traveling to the event present a barrier to their attendance.
-The application period for these scholarships is October 6th – December 8th, 2017.
-To apply, please complete this short application form.
+The application period for these scholarships has passed.
+If you already submitted your application, you should be hearing back from us very soon.

 Interested in sponsoring Symposium scholarships?
 If yes, please contact us by email email@example.com.